Places of Interest

 Andrew, the brother of Peter, preached the gospel to many Asiatic nations and was crucified on a cross at Edessa.
 The ends of his cross were fixed transversely in the ground, thus the derivation of the term, St. Andrew's cross.

 Mark was converted to Christianity by Peter and served as his personal scribe.
-He was dragged to pieces by the people of Alexandria.
+He was dragged to pieces and died by the people of Alexandria.

 The Apostle Peter was sought by Nero to be put to death.
 Jerome wrote that Peter was crucified with his head down and his feet up because he thought himself unworthy to be crucified in the same way as Christ.